marcopsd-dev/s3-mrap-crr/README.md

 This architecture is well-suited for **regulated environments**, **forensics readiness**, and **zero-trust cloud security models**.

+**NOTE: You can find the Terraform version of this project "[HERE](https://github.com/marcopsd-dev/s3-mrap-crr-terraform)"** 🚧 WORK IN PROGRESS 🚧

 ---

 ## 🏗️ Architecture at a Glance